-Those responsible for business activities must establish and practise an appropriate control environment.
-The risks associated with business and its processes can thereby be identified and monitored.
+This is formed by operational management, i.e. the risk bearers.
+The responsible person for business activities must establish and practise an appropriate control environment aimed at ensuring a sound balance between risks and risk capacity.
+Risks associated with business and its processes are identified, assessed and quantified.

-Third line of defence: internal and external auditing
+Third Line of Defense: internal and external auditing

-The final line of defence comprises independent review of all internal control systems, including risk management and compliance.
+The final line of defense comprises independent review of the entire internal control system, including risk management and compliance, and assists the Management Board and Supervisory Board in final monitoring and control of existing potential risks.
 Internal auditing is one example.

 - Insurance-related risk (property/accident insurance, health insurance, life assurance)